At a Glance

 “Stress of BigLaw.”

 About Stroock & Stroock & Lavan LLP

-Stroock is multi-disciplinary law firm known for 140 years as an adviser to the financial services and investment communities and for its special focus in financial restructuring, real estate, investment management/funds, and litigation/enforcement.
+Stroock is multidisciplinary law firm known for nearly 145 years as an advisor to the financial services and investment communities, and for its special focus in financial restructuring, real estate, corporate, private funds and asset management, and litigation/enforcement.

 Big Brother, Little Brother

 Stroock began with a Platzek: New York University Law graduate M. Warley Platzek opened a practice in New York City in 1876.
 He was joined by Columbia Law grad Moses J. Stroock and fellow NYU-er Paul M. Herzog.
 Much of the firm's early success stemmed from Stroock's connections to New York's political elite.
 A Tammany Hall insider, Stroock was eventually appointed to the state's Supreme Court.
 The firm's second Stroock, Moses' younger brother Sol M. Stroock, came on board in 1907.
 By that point Platzek had left, so Stroock & Stroock it was.
 Partner Peter Lavan joined the firm in the 1930s and helped grow the firm’s corporate and financial practices.
 The firm was renamed Stroock & Stroock & Lavan in 1943.

 While real estate, financial restructuring, corporate and litigation are Stroock’s core strengths, the firm also boasts strong insurance, international business, technology, private funds and asset management, and intellectual property practices.